 - Environmental protection and reduction of costs for paper, printers, maintenance and service

 Paperless picking Disadvantages

-- high investment costs compared to a pick sheet
+- High investment costs compared to a pick sheet

 - Limited flexibility due to technical equipment

-Which picking system suits your company best?
+Which order picking suits your company best?